zchee/golang-wiki/HandlingIssues.md

 - Go1.x.y

+    Planned to be fixed in release 1.x.y.

+- Go1.x.y with release-blocker label

     Must be fixed for release 1.x.y, or explicitly postponed to a later release.

 - Proposal

     Is a proposal and does not pertain to a specific release.

-- Soon

-    Should be fixed soon, but is not included in or needed by a release.

 - Backlog